Class: Column

 const table = column.table; // Table instance

-Returns: Table | undefined
+Returns: undefined | Table

 # uniqueIndexes

-• get uniqueIndexes(): IndexableArray‹Index, "name", never, true›
+• get uniqueIndexes(): default<Index, name, never, true>

 [[IndexableArray]] of unique indexes, which column is part of.
 PostgreSQL already creates a unique index for unique constraints.
 So there is no need to look for unique constraints which will result duplicates.